wu-lee/rushkoff-archive/src/_articles/renaissance-now-media-ecology-and-the-new-global-narrative.md

 This is actually something very rare, especially in the spiritual realm.

 There are a few faiths in which congrcgants are invited to participate in the creation and interpretation of the underlying narrative.
 Certain Jewish sects spurn answers in favor of more questions and interpretation; Quakers enjoy a dogma-free, town-meeting style Sabbath.
 Most religious traditions, however, simply treat their believers as a "mass," who must depend on their priests or ministers for access to the "story."
-But just as the Internet has led patients to information about alternative medical treatments (often against doctor's orders), it has given congregants the ability to find alternative stories about who we are, who made us, and why. xxx
+But just as the Internet has led patients to information about alternative medical treatments (often against doctor's orders), it has given congregants the ability to find alternative stories about who we are, who made us, and why.

 More important than any one story we may have discovered or written, the experience of sifting through them all, taking them apart, and writing our own has changed our relationship to religion, perhaps forever.
 The Internet is anathema to narrative.
 If you want to understand life as a story etched in stone, you had better stay away.